Rose-FidalgoAmorim/eurozone-convergence-analysis/README.md

 A correlation heatmap and scatterplots are used to explore relationships between:

 - GDP growth and unemployment;
-- inflation and unemployment;
-- GDP growth and inflation.

-These relationships are descriptive and are not interpreted as causal.
+This relationship is descriptive and is not interpreted as causal.

 > **Methodological note:** Correlation does not imply causality.
 The observed relationships may reflect common macroeconomic shocks, country-specific institutions or omitted variables.